 If your child has a breathing problem, chronic cough, or hoarse voice and the cause isn’t clear, a flexible bronchoscopy could provide the answers.
-At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the expert pediatric team uses flexible bronchoscopy to provide an accurate diagnosis and in some cases help treat your child’s symptoms.
+At Newport Children’s Medical Group, in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the expert pediatric team uses flexible bronchoscopy to provide an accurate diagnosis and in some cases help treat your child’s symptoms.
 If you’re concerned about your child, call Newport Children’s Medical Group today.

 Flexible bronchoscopy is a procedure that enables your child’s provider at Newport Children's Medical Group to see into the air passages in the lungs.
 Using flexible bronchoscopy ensures your child receives the most accurate diagnosis of their breathing problems.